What You Do Here, You Can Probably Do Overseas

 Working for Yourself

 The self-employed—entrepreneurs, journalists, consultants, models—follow much the same route as those looking for national contracts.
 Most are freelancers who live from assignment to assignment and struggle until their business base is established.
 Their previous experience usually helps them beat down the learning curve a bit.
 But stubborn determination remains the biggest asset.
-Remember that if you are self-employed you have the added challenge of setting up an office.
-That means wrestling with business taxes, lawyers and accountants - the same as for entrepreneurs at home, but more difficult in a foreign environment.
+Remember that if you are self-employed you have the added challenge of setting up an office (editor's note: location-independence is more possible than ever due to the Internet, and an office can be almost anywhere).
+That means wrestling with business taxes, lawyers and accountants—the same as for entrepreneurs at home, but more difficult in a foreign environment.
 The possibility of working overseas is not a pipe dream.
 In fact, with the globalization of the world's economies, U.S. employers are in a position to benefit from professionals with cross-cultural experience.
-If you make the move successfully, all the talk about global strategies, trade wars, and common market beings to involve you.
+If you make the move successfully, all the talk about global strategies, trade wars, and the common market begins to involve you.
 Amazingly, you realize that you are one of the actors.

 Becky Youman moved to Mexico City where, through a chain of contacts, she landed a job as country manager for a U.S. company in Mexico.